-- 1 The lower finals up to the 1/4 finals will not be interrupted due to a wet track or rain. - 2 In the event of rain during the 1/4 finals, if 50% of the race has been run before the rain, the race is declared.
+- 2.10.6 The lower finals up to the 1/4 finals will not be interrupted due to a wet track or rain. - 2.10.7 In the event of rain during the 1/4 finals, if 50% of the race has been run before the rain, the the race is declared.
 If rain falls before 50% of the race has been run, the results will be kept from the moment of stopping which will be the previous lap when the leading car crosses the finishing line.
 The new start will be given for the time which remains to complete the final.
-The two results will be added to give the final and definite placing.
-If the second start cannot be given for any reason, the results from the first part will be used as the final and definite placing. - 3 In the semi-finals, if 75% of the race has been run before rain commences, the race is declared.
+The two results will be added to give the final and definite placings.
+If the second start cannot be given for any reason, the results from the first part will be used as the final and definite placings. - 2.10.8 In the semi-finals, if 75% of the race has been run before rain commences, the race is declared.
 If rain falls in the first 25% of the race, a total re-run will take place.
-If rain falls between the 25% and 75% mark, the total of the two (2) combined legs will be added together. - 4 In the event of a semi-final being interrupted in this way, the top three (3) from each semi-final will advance to the final. - 5 In the event of rain falling before the 25% mark where a complete re-start is required, drivers will be allowed to undertake maintenance on their cars. - 6 MAIN FINAL If 75% of the main final has been run before rain commences, the race is declared.
-In the event of the main final being interrupted by rain where the two results will be added together (i.e. after the 25% mark), drivers may make repairs, re-fuel and change tyres before the re-commencement of the main final. - 7 If weather will cause the spare day to be used for the quarter finals, semifinals, or the final then the final must commence prior to 15h00 on the spare day.
-If any final cannot be run safely, as determined by the International Jury, then the qualifying results will be used to determine the finishing positions for that final.
+If rain falls between the 25% and 75% mark, the total of the two (2) combined legs will be added together. - 2.10.9 In the event of a semi-final being interrupted in this way, the top three (3) from each semi-final will advance to the final. - 2.10.10 In the event of rain falling before the 25% mark where a complete re-start is required, drivers will be allowed to undertake maintenance on their cars.